 The visit was arranged by Jim Workman, so if you are interested in going please contact

-The next event will be to the Public Records Office who have kindly agreed for our group to visit their facility at Titanic Quarter on Friday 24th February 2023.
+The last event was a trip to the Public Records Office who had kindly agreed for our group to visit their facility at Titanic Quarter on Friday 24th February 2023.

 Following six successful virtual presentations via ZOOM and hosted by Sam Phillips during Lockdown, thankfully we were able to have our first on site visit since lockdown on Wednesday 21 September 2022.

 This was to the almost completed dualling of the A6 from near Londonderry to Dungiven.

 My contact was David Porter BEng (Hons) MSc CEng FICE, who facilitated the arrangements with the contractor.
 David is Director of Engineering, DFI Roads and Rivers and is in charge of this major scheme.